Loriowar/redmine_issues_tree/README.md

 ## Support

-Features are added only for `3.x` version.
-Bugfix and locales available for all version from `2.6.x` and higer.
+Features are added only for `4.x` and `3.x` versions.
+Bugfix and locales available for all version from `2.6.x` and higher.

 ## Usage